AustinBenoit/Go_lang_Server/README.md

 built with go build

-Tested with Curl on port 12345
+Tested client server on local machine